AyaBaghdadi/install_using_carthage/README.md

 brew install carthage
 ```

-you shoud get this if not or get command not found or error try to iunstall cartage in another way
+you shoud get this if not or get command not found or error try to install cartage in another way

+' like this Image '

 ![xcworkspace](ReadMeImages/readme4.png)